Marias Pass: History

-its potential for use beyond foot traffic wasn’t recognized until the middle of the nineteenth century.
+Although Marias Pass had long been known to Native Americans and early fur trappers, its potential for use beyond foot traffic was not recognized until the middle of the nineteenth century.

 Survey of 1853

 In 1853 Congress approved funding to survey possible routes for a transcontinental railroad.
-The project was known as the Pacific Railroad Survey, and Isaac Stevens (who had just been appointed as the first governor of Washington Territory) was chosen to lead the survey of the northernmost of the four candidate routes.
-Stevens’ voluminous report of that survey, published six years after the expedition, provides detailed insights.
+The project was known as the Pacific Railroad Surveys, and Isaac Stevens (who had just been appointed as the first governor of Washington Territory) was chosen to lead the survey of the northernmost of the four candidate routes.
+Stevens’ report of that survey, published in 1860, provides detailed insights.
 Of September 5, 1853, Stevens writes:

 Mr. Lander was busily occupied to-day in fitting out his party for the survey of Marias Pass, in reference to which I also gained some general information that satisfied me of the existence of a pass in that quarter.
 Since I have given my attention to the passes of these mountains, I have been greatly impressed with the fact, from the course of the streams and the general deportment of the country, that there must be a good and practicable pass leading from some branch of the Marias; and at this time I was sanguine that we should find there the best solution of the question of the railroad practicability of the Rocky Mountain range.

 Governor Stevens’ confident entry for September 5 (written years later) could have been colored by the events of a few days later:

 From the Little Dog, a prominent chief of the Piegan tribe [of Blackfeet], and a man of character and probity, I got a very particular description of the Marias Pass we were in search of.
 From some superstition of the Blackfeet, it has not been used for many years, but formerly it was almost the only thoroughfare made use of by the Indians in passing from one side of the mountains to the other.
 It is a broad, wide open valley, with scarcely a hill or obstruction on the road, excepting here and there some fallen timber.